 MAIA offers comprehensive midwifery services in the greater Seattle-Tacoma area, with offices in Columbia City and Fremont.
-Our licensed midwives provide full prenatal care complete with lab tests and ultrasounds.
+Our licensed midwives, Kristin Kali and Juniper Moon, provide full prenatal care complete with lab tests and ultrasounds.
 We attend planned home births as well as births in a freestanding birth center.
 Our postpartum services include care for the birthing parent through six weeks after birth and well-newborn care for the first two weeks of life, as well as outstanding lactation support.
-As a Washington state Licensed Midwife, Kristin Kali LM CPM is an in-network provider with most major insurance plans, including Apple Health.
+We are in-network with most major insurance plans, including Apple Health.

 Scheduling an Appointment

-Come in for a free consultation to meet Kristin and learn more about how a midwife can help you have a safe and satisfying birth experience!
+Come in for a free consultation to meet Kristin or Juniper and learn more about how a midwife can help you have a safe and satisfying birth experience!

 Prenatal care is available for clients living in the greater Seattle-Tacoma area.
 MAIA offices are located in the Columbia City and Fremont neighborhoods of Seattle.
 Access to our offices requires use of stairs – home visits are provided when accommodation is needed.

-Kristin attends planned home births throughout the greater Seattle-Tacoma area and Vashon Island, and she has privileges at Center for Birth in Eastlake and Seattle Home Maternity in Columbia City.
+Kristin and Juniper attend planned home births throughout the greater Seattle-Tacoma area, and they attend birth center deliveries at Center for Birth in Eastlake and Seattle Home Maternity in Columbia City.

 Understanding the Midwifery Model of Care